wqa/figurkoder.se/README.md

 ### Todo

  - Add "restart"-buttons to the Result component.
 Using them the user can either try the same mnemomic image's again or practice them again.
- - When going back from the Result's the settings should be kept.
  - Add a setting for turning vibrations on and off.
  - Remove all React-Redux bindings from middle and leaf components and have bindings only in the top level components.
  - Move `src` to a seperate branch.

 ### Done

- - Make the app offline-first and make the whole app avalible offline.
+ - Make the app offline-first and make the whole app avalible offline. (*UPDATE 2016-03-22:* Using AppCache now instead of SW, must be removed when iOS starts to support SW)
+ - When going back from the Result's the settings should be kept.